rightsstatements/rightsstatements.github.io/en/about.md

 The task of the International Rights Statements Working Group is to steward the development of the rights statements offered by RightsStatements.org.
 Its main purpose is to ensure that the rights statements address the needs of cultural heritage institutions and aggregation platforms while ensuring that the conform to the design principles identified in the white paper "[Recommendations for Standardized International Rights Statements](/en/documentation/rights-statements-white-paper/)".

-The International Rights Statements Working Group is chaired by Emily Gore (Director of Member Services, Digital Preservation Network) and Greg Cram (Associate Director of Copyright & Intellectual Property, New York Public Library) and has the following members:
+The International Rights Statements Working Group is chaired by Greg Cram (Associate Director of Copyright & Intellectual Property, New York Public Library) and has the following members:
 * Jessica Coates, Executive Officer, Australian Digital Alliance;
-* Julia Fallon, Policy Advisor, Europeana Foundation
+* Julia Fallon, Senior Policy Advisor, Europeana Foundation;
+* Emily Gore, expert advisor;
 * Prof. Dr. jur.
 Ellen Euler, Professor for Open Access / Open Data, Fachhochschule Potsdam;
 * David Hansen, Assistant Clinical Professor & Faculty Research Librarian, UNC School of Law;
-* Paul Keller , Director and Senior Copyright Policy Advisor, Kennisland;
+* Paul Keller, independent policy advisor;
-* Melissa Levine, Lead Copyright Officer, University of Michigan Library; and
+* Melissa Levine, Lead Copyright Officer, University of Michigan Library;
-* Patrick Peiffer, Digital Librarian, Bibliothèque nationale de Luxembourg.
+* Patrick Peiffer, Digital Librarian, Bibliothèque nationale de Luxembourg; and
+* Liam Wyatt, GLAMwiki community manager, Europeana Foundation.

 ### Technical Working Group

 The task of Technical Working Group is to develop and maintain the technical infrastructure and data model that powers the rights statements offered by RightsStatements.org, as defined in the white paper "[Requirements for the Technical Infrastructure for Standardized International Rights Statements](/en/documentation/technical-white-paper/)".

 The Technical Working Group is chaired by Mark Matienzo (Stanford University Libraries) and Antoine Isaac (Europeana) and has the following members:
 * Plaban Kumar Bhowmik, Assistant Professor, Indian Institute of Technology Kharagpur;
 * Valentine Charles, Data R&D Coordinator, Europeana;
 * Esmé Cowles, Digital Infrastructure Developer, Princeton University;
 * Karen Estlund, Associate Dean for Technology and Digital Strategies, Penn State University Libraries;
 * Gretchen Gueguen, Data Services Coordinator, DPLA;
 * Tom Johnson, PhD Student, University of Washington Information School;
 * Patrick Peiffer, Digital Librarian, Bibliothèque Nationale de Luxembourg; and
 * Richard J. Urban, Digital Asset Manager and Strategist, Corning Museum of Glass.

 <div class="box">